Grades K – 8 7:45 a.m. to 2:15 p.m.

 Illness & Absence

 - Parents of students in grades K through Eight must contact the school before 8:15 a.m. to report any absence.
-Please provide a brief description of your child’s illness or reason for absence.
+Please email absences to firstname.lastname@example.org and provide a brief description of your child’s illness or reason for absence.

 - Extended absences should be reported each day that the student is absent from school.
 A doctor’s note will be required after five consecutive missed days.